KnightChaser/mysql-py-nix-example/README.md

 > An example repository demonstrating how to use MySQL with Python in a Nix environment.

+## Approach

+- Core tool: `pkgs.mkShell`
+- Philosophy: Minimal and reproducible development environment.
+Nix gathers Python, MySQL client libraries, uv, and other dependencies.
+  Developers will handle the Python libraries using `uv sync`.
+- Python3 libraries come from PyPI, downloaded every time the Python3 virtual environment is created.

 ## Setup and usage

 1. Start a temporary MySQL database via `podman`